 We’ve been backpacking with kids, full-time for over 4 years so we can share the best tips with you.
 For us it’s the vacation that never ended and we’re that rare thing, a family travel blog that actually travels, right now, today in 2018.
 We ditched the regular family vacations for a life of backpacker travel and adventure and have never once regretted that choice.
 Our boys were veteran backpackers at just 6 and 8 years old and have visited the USA, the Himalayas, Thailand, Vietnam, Australia, Europe and everywhere in between.
-It’s great that they’ve had such an early initiation into this, our favourite, mode of travel and have learned so much out in the real world.
+It’s great that they’ve had such an early initiation into our favourite mode of travel and have learned so much out in the real world.
 We know that Americans tend to refer to hiking or trekking as backpacking.
 We trek too, we’ve taken them half way up Everest, but this post is about backpacking as a travel style, not hiking or trekking.
 Hope you stick around to read this, if not, click through to our Himalayan hiking (with kids) section.